Welcome to the Acadia National Park Tour

 Tour FAQs

-You can avoid the crowds at Acadia in two ways — visit in the summer or skip those jam-packed Acadia National Park tours.
+You can avoid the crowds at Acadia in two ways — visit in the summer or skip those jam-packed Acadia National Park tours and instead take our self-guided tour (shameless self-promotion!).
 As New England’s only National Park and a beautiful spot for changing autumn leaves, Acadia is often crowded in September and October.